cristivalea/root-cause-analysis/docs/PROJECT_CONTEXT.md

    pause for a human and resume later, and LangGraph gives the pause, the saved state and the resume for free.

+Decided on 2026-08-19, after comparing the two documentation drafts:

+7. **The output object is an RCA record**, not a Problem Record.
+The RCA feeds the Problem Record that the next process owns.
+8. **Everything merged from the colleague's README is translated to English.** The documentation stays in one language.
+9. **Recurrence pattern detection is a named capability**, including time patterns such as "every Monday during the payroll batch".
+The mock data must contain at least two stories with a time signature, otherwise there is nothing to detect.
+10. **The RCA carries two forward-looking fields**: `suggested_workaround` and `change_likely_required`.
+Recommendations only.
+Confirm the boundary with the colleague who builds the Known Error DB Curator; if their component covers this, the two fields are removed and our output becomes their input instead.
+11. **The investigation scope can be set by hand.** The Investigation Planner decides the service and the time window by default; the Problem Manager can override both before starting.
+12. **One demo scenario has no useful history**, so the application can be shown correctly reporting weak support instead of inventing a cause.

 Still open:

 - Which exact Groq model to use.
 - Python version for the project environment (3.11 or 3.12, not 3.14).
+- Whether the Known Error DB Curator teammate covers the workaround and change recommendation (decision 10).